iZeaoGamer/Zector/major.md

 - Updated quest’s API to fit the new enchantment’s API methods
 - Recustomed some messages for /quests to make it look better.
 - Added new alias command for /quests, which is: /quest.
+- Do not include the word “Boss” in the boss egg item lore (Boss type).
+(Untested)